 Clients need to have access to accurate and updated service information, and staff need to have up-to-date knowledge to assist clients as they navigate the various systems of support.
-With effective staff training, appropriate information distribution systems, and a centralized intake and referral system, we can significantly reduce barriers and stress for our participants to getting the help and support they need.
+With effective staff training, appropriate information distribution systems, and a centralized intake and referral system, we can significantly reduce barriers and stress for our participants when it comes to getting the help and support they need.

 4. Resiliency & Relationships

 People experiencing poverty, in particular those who are homeless, have experienced trauma, conflict, victimization, loss of relationships and alienation.
 Our objective is to create a safe and inclusive environment that provides opportunities for reflection, healing, and reconciliation.
-Quiet spaces, a living wall, and a memorial wall are a few elements that will increase people’s abilities to deal with challenges in a sustainable manner.
+Quiet spaces, a living wall, and a memorial wall are a few elements that increase people’s abilities to deal with challenges in a sustainable manner.